-East Harbour Station early works are considered to be of strategic importance to enabling the timely implementation of the Project.
-These early works are being advanced where the Project interfaces with GO Expansion.
-Advancing early works and supporting environmental and technical studies in this area provides planning and design efficiencies for the Project and GO Expansion and facilitates the timely implementation of both.
-East Harbour Station early works are described in detail in Section 1.3.
+Lakeshore East Joint Corridor early works are considered to be of strategic importance to enabling the timely implementation of the Project.
+These early works are being advanced where the Project interfaces with GO Expansion and the East Harbor Station (East Harbour Station is situated immediately to the west of the Lakeshore East Joint Corridor early works).
+Advancing early works and supporting environmental and technical studies in this area provides planning and design efficiencies for the Project and GO Expansion, and facilitates the timely implementation of both.